Cosmodocus/Cosmodocus/README.md

 ## 👨‍💻 About Me

-I'm a dedicated **Frontend developer** from Canada with a passion for developing and optimizing web applications.
-I enjoy finding creative solutions for translating designs into code, as well as the intellectual stimulation of utilizing modern frontend technologies such as React and NextJS.
+I'm a dedicated ***Frontend** and **Fullstack developer** from Canada with a passion for developing and optimizing web applications.
+At the present moment, I am a Frontend Developer for a Group Enroll, and Lead Fullstack Developer for Reality AI Labs.

+Huge fan of anything software related, and I'm always learning and growing no matter what part of the journey I am!

 ## 🛠️ Skills